 - 1. Insurance taxes and fees to the General Revenue Fund. - 2.
 Insurance fees imposed under 215 ILCS 5/408, and up to 2% of the surcharge on workers' compensation premiums, to the Insurance Financial Regulation Fund. - 3.
 Fire marshal's tax to the Fire Prevention Fund. - 4.
 Fees collected from companies writing workers' compensation and employers' liability insurance policies to the Insurance Producers' Administration Fund. - 5.
-A percentage (set annually by the Department of Insurance) of privilege tax and retaliatory tax revenue to the Insurance Premium Tax Refund Fund. - 6.
+An amount determined annually by the Department of Insurance needed to refund overpayments of tax to the Insurance Premium Tax Refund Fund. - 6.
 Illinois Workers' Compensation Commission Operations Fund Surcharge to Illinois Workers' Compensation Commission Operations Fund.